eric-s-s/dice-tables/README.rst

 Top_

 ---------------------------
-DiceTable And RichDiceTable
+DiceTable And DetailedDiceTable
 ---------------------------
-You can instantiate any DiceTable or RichDiceTable with any data you like.
+You can instantiate any DiceTable or DetailedDiceTable with any data you like.
 This allows you to create a DiceTable from stored information or to copy.
 Please note that the "dice_data" method is ambiguously named on purpose.
 It's function is to get correct input to instantiate a new DiceTable, whatever that